MisakaCenter/dannypsnl.github.io/docs/_posts/2019-12-20-note-get-labels-from-pod.md

   - kubernetes
 ---

 This week our company wants to improve one of our projects which is based on Istio, exchanging weight in different checker instances, make the traffic distribution fairer.
-My co-worker provides a nice idea: We watching Pods by the [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+My co-worker provides a nice idea: We watching Pods by the [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to discover others instance.
 Code looks like:

 ```go
 watcher, err := client.CoreV1().Pods("istio-system").Watch(meta.ListOptions{